Fazlullah Hayat

-Fazal Hayat (1974 – 15 June 2018), more commonly known by his pseudonym Mullah Fazlullah (Pashto/), was an Islamist jihadist militant who was the leader of the Tehreek-e-Nafaz-e-Shariat-e-Mohammadi, and was the leader of the Tehreek-e-Taliban Pakistan in Swat Valley.
-He became the emir of the Tehrik-i-Taliban Pakistan in 2013, and presided over the descent of the group into factions who are often at war with each other.
-Fazlullah was designated by the Al-Qaida and Taliban Sanctions Committee of the Security Council in 2015, and was added to the U.S. State Department's Rewards for Justice wanted list on 7 March 2018.
+Fazlullah Hayat (Note: فضل اللہ حیات) (1974 – 15 June 2018) was an Islamist jihadist militant who served as the third emir of Tehreek-e-Taliban Pakistan (TTP) from 2013 until his death in 2018.
+He was also the leader of the Tehreek-e-Nafaz-e-Shariat-e-Mohammadi.
+He became the emir of the TTP in 2013, and presided over the descent of the group into factions who are often at conflict with each other.

+Fazlullah was designated by the Al-Qaida and Taliban Sanctions Committee of the UN Security Council in 2015, and was added to the U.S. State Department's Rewards for Justice wanted list on 7 March 2018.
 Fazlullah was killed in June 2018 by a U.S. drone strike in Kunar, Afghanistan.

 Birth and Marriage

-Fazlullah was born Fazal Hayat in 1974 into a Pashtun family in the Swat District of Khyber Pakhtunkhwa, Pakistan.
+Fazlullah Hayat was born in 1974 into a Pashtun family in the Swat District of Khyber Pakhtunkhwa, Pakistan.
+He belonged to the Babakarkhail branch of the Yusufzai clan of Pashtuns.

 He married the daughter of Sufi Muhammad, the founder of Tehreek-e-Nafaz-e-Shariat-e-Mohammadi.
 It is rumoured that Fazlullah kidnapped Sufi Muhammad's daughter as a student in Sufi Muhammad Madrassa.
 MSNBC, a news channel in the United States, obtained a photo of Fazlullah in January 2008.